Find the Best Gas Line Plumbing Companies for Your Business

 2. Utility Coordination & Safety Preparation

-Once the permit is secured, your plumber will coordinate with the local utility (Con Edison in most of NYC) to schedule a gas service shutoff at the meter1.
+Once the permit is secured, your plumber will coordinate with the local utility (Con Edison in most of NYC) to schedule a gas service shutoff at the meter.
 A cardinal rule of gas safety is that no work is ever performed on a pressurized line.
 The utility will turn off the gas, and only then can the physical work commence.

 3. Installation & Repair Work